PedroFellipeAntunes/halftone-java/README.md

 4. **CMYK or RGB Processing (Optional)**
    - In CMYK mode, repeat steps 1–3 for each channel (Cyan, Magenta, Yellow, Key/Black) using fixed angles.
    - In RGB mode, halftone is applied directly to the original image channels.
-   - Finally, channels are blended using multiply to create the full-color halftone output.
+   - Finally, channels are blended using multiply/screen to create the full-color halftone output.

 ---